well1791/belief-systems/chapters/chapter02.md

 Another way to obtain power is through admiration, which I personally think is the most effective one.
 When people obey orders because of admiration there is always a pleasant attitude from the obeying part, a willingness to step forward and be the first one to obey, this is the kind of power you'll notice in what is commonly know as _"natural leaders"_.

-## Two different authorities with same hierarchy can't coexist.
+## Two different authorities can't coexist.

 ## Conclusion